P-partition power sums: Quasisymmetric and noncommutative power sums

-\begin{remark} The bases of type 1 quasisymmetric power sums $\{\Psi_\alpha\}_{\alpha\vDash n\ge 0}$ and type 2 quasisymmetric power sums $\{\Phi_\alpha\}_{\alpha\vDash n\ge 0}$, introduced by Ballantine, Daugherty, Hicks, Mason and Niese \cite{BDHMN} as the scaled duals of the noncommutative power sums of the first and second kind \cite{Gelfandetal}, were shown in the same paper to satisfy all of properties (1) to (6). \end{remark}
+\begin{remark} The bases of type 1 quasisymmetric power sums $\{\Psi_\alpha\}_{\alpha\vDash n\ge 0}$ and type 2 quasisymmetric power sums $\{\Phi_\alpha\}_{\alpha\vDash n\ge 0}$, introduced by Ballantine, Daugherty, Hicks, Mason and Niese \cite{BDHMN} as the scaled duals of the noncommutative power sums of the first and second kind \cite{Gelfandetal}, \VW{were shown in the same paper to satisfy all of properties (1), (2), (4), (5) and (6).
+Property (3) for the scaled duals of the type 1 and 2 quasisymmetric power sums appears in \cite{Gelfandetal}.} \end{remark}

-Properties (1) to (6) generalise properties of the basis of power sum symmetric functions to quasisymmetric and {noncommutative symmetric} functions.
+Properties (1) to (6) generalise properties of the \tcr{$p$-basis} to quasisymmetric and {noncommutative symmetric} functions.
 The first property allows the quasisymmetric functions $\{P_\alpha\}_{\alpha\vDash n\ge 0}$ to naturally refine the power sum symmetric functions.